test-IO/cirro-guides/src/pages/docs/features/gigs_invitations.md

 Your space keeps this data in sync with Cirro in the background, letting the API know when a user has accepted or rejected an invitation.
 As all of the spaces must keep Cirro up-to-date with whether or not a user has accepted an invitation, Cirro also provides an overview of all gigs across all spaces the user is active in.

 There are two invitation modes: **auto** and **manual**.
 Auto invitation allows Cirro to take control over the invitation flow of your gig, running in waves of 5 min intervals.
 It automatically calculates the vacancies and sends out invitations for matching users.
-You can send out manual invitations based on your space's needs.
-This mode supports bulk and single invite send-out.